ehoner8/Hangman/README.md

 # Hangman
-A hangman game written in C
+A hangman game written in C. See design.pdf in the Hangman folder for details.